William H. Bell (servant): Night of April 14, 1865

-At about 10:10 P.M., on the night of April 14, 1865, the same night that John Wilkes Booth assassinated Abraham Lincoln, William H. Bell answered the door to Lewis Powell.
-Powell told Bell that he needed to bring Seward some medicine from Dr. Tullio Verdi, (Seward's doctor) to help him recover from a previous carriage accident.
+At about 10:10 P.M., on the night of April 14, 1865, the same night that John Wilkes Booth entered Ford's Theater, William H. Bell answered the door to Lewis Powell, who told Bell that he needed to bring Seward some medicine from Dr. Tullio Verdi, (Seward's doctor) to help him recover from a previous carriage accident.
 After a long conversation, Powell insisted that only he could bring the medicine to Seward and would not tell Bell why.
 Bell refused admission, so Powell pushed past Bell and tried to go directly to Seward's room upstairs.
 However, Bell then ran ahead of Powell as they climbed the stairs to Seward's bedroom.
 He asked Powell to walk more quietly up the stairs in his boots.

 Upon hearing the commotion on the steps, Seward's son Frederick came out of his room to see what the commotion was all about.
-Frederick asked Powell to leave and Bell witnessed Powell attack Frederick Seward with a gun.
+Frederick asked Powell to leave.
+When his sister Fanny shows up, Bell witnessed Powell attack Frederick Seward with a gun.
 Powell originally tried to shoot Frederick but his gun misfired, and he decided to hit Frederick repeatedly in the back of the head with the pistol, causing Fred's skull to split.
 Frederick received life-threatening injuries which he later recovered from, but he was never the same.

 After Powell attacked Frederick Seward, Bell ran next door to General Augur's headquarters to get help.
 As he ran down the street he shouted, "Murder, murder, murder!"
 After reaching General Augur's headquarters, hoping to get the soldiers' attention, Bell ran back to the Seward house in time to witness Powell exiting the house.
 Bell watched Powell slowly ride off on a horse.
 Bell chased after Powell all the way to I Street and Fifteen but could not catch up to him.

 In the moments that Bell was getting help, Powell ran into William Seward's bedroom and stabbed and slashed Seward repeatedly in the neck and facial region.
-Powell also stabbed George F. Robinson, a guard on duty in Seward's room.
+Powell also stabbed George F. Robinson, a guard on duty in Seward's room, the other son, Augustus and a clerk from the State Department.
 Even though William Seward was repeatedly stabbed in the neck, a neck brace he was wearing from a previous injury protected him from a lethal wound.
 Thinking he had inflicted a mortal wound, Powell exited the house yelling "I am mad!
 I am mad!"